miamiww/hugoBlog/content/post/tempexp/heaven-is-a-waste-place.md

 * What is apocalyptic about garbage, i.e. is the future of garbage necessarily ecological disaster?

 * How can we create utopia within the ongoing now given the sloughing off of mountains of trash that every action seems to create?

+* How are Seasteaders free to imagine and create their odious utopia when the rest of us have to muck about with the real?

+Frequently these questions arose in the process of investigation for other questions, though I did not well document the question-arising-process, though I attempted to recreate the temporal flow of my notebooks here.

+### Research conclusions
+In the process of attempting answers to these questions I reached the following conclusions and strategies.

+* E-waste, while itself is a wicked problem, is an area of low-hanging-fruit.
+Most people are not aware of the problems of e-waste and its disposal, and thus creating a way to educate people in this area is a good lever into helping them into a wider understanding of our garbage culture.

+* Garbage as a medium can be hugely good fun.
+Recontextualizing your own trash as a playful object feels joyful and freeing, and this defamiliarization of the garbage object opens up a space for intervention.

+* The the global garbage system itself is overwhelmingly complex.
+It makes me sick and depressed.
+I start crying when I think about the number of shipping containers full of waste plastics over the ocean at any time.

+* The layers of abstraction and complexities of the global systems in garbage make a systemic subversive intervention difficult.
+I believe that exaggeration of the features of the system might be a possible lever, and overidentification with the corporations moving in the garbage space seemed like an in to that exageration.
+An overidentificatied corporation is a cult.

+### Research process
+UNDER CONSTRUCTION